TartanLlama/secret-hitler-strategies/index.md

 If a government is elected, then the president takes the top three electoral policies from the deck and must discard one to the discard pile.
 The president then passes the remaining two policies to the chancellor, who must discard another policy and then enact whichever policy remains.
 The president and chancellor are under no requirement to say what policies they discarded and can lie.

 Once five Fascist policies have been enacted, the veto power is enabled.
 From this point onward, the president and chancellor can choose to discard all three policies if they both agree.
+However, doing so counts as a failed government and advances the failed government tracker forward.

 If three or more Fascist policies have been enacted at this point, electing Hitler as chancellor will win the game for the Fascists.
 When discarding policies, verbal and non-verbal communication between the president and the chancellor is forbidden.